Mohammed-3tef/Tic_Tac_Masterpiece_GUI/README.md

 # Tic Tac Toe Masterpiece with GUI 🎮

 A modern, interactive, and visually appealing implementation of the classic Tic Tac Toe game with a graphical user interface (GUI).
-Play against a friend or challenge an AI to test your strategy and decision-making skills!
+Play against a friend or challenge a random computer player to test your strategy and decision-making skills!

 ## 📋 Features